 As I stated above, Saint Patrick was considered the "Apostle of Ireland" as he is credited with teaching the Irish about the Holy Trinity by showing the people the shamrock which he used to illustrate the Christian teachings of 3 persons in one God.
 This is why the shamrock is a primary symbol on St. Patrick's Day.
 The shamrock was used in Ireland prior to St. Patrick's adaption by many of the older polytheistic religions.

 Ireland is well-known for there being no snakes present.
 Legend has risen to credit St. Patrick with this phenomenon.
-According to legend, he chased the snakes into the sea after he was attacked during a 40-day fasting.
+According to legend, he chased the snakes into the sea after he was attacked during 40-day fasting.
 However, it is seen that Ireland never had snakes due to its climate and location in the world.
-Some believe theorize that the legend is allegorical in that snakes were seen as symbols for druids and that by bringing and spreading the message of Christ, he "banished the snakes from the island".
+Some belief theorizes that the legend is allegorical in that snakes were seen as symbols for druids and that by bringing and spreading the message of Christ, he "banished the snakes from the island".

 St. Patrick has resonated greatly within the Irish culture ranging from traditional folklore and legends to a patriotic and national symbol, particularly in Catholic Ireland.
 A variety of parades and celebrations are performed on this day, and I hope everyone enjoys this day.